nedbat/coveragepy/doc/index.rst

 If you need more control over how your project is measured, you can use the :ref:`API <api>`.

-Some test runners provide coverage integration to make it easy to use coverage while running tests.
+Some test runners provide coverage integration to make it easy to use coverage.py while running tests.
 For example, `nose`_ has a `cover plug-in`_.

-You can fine-tune coverage's view of your code by directing it to ignore parts that you know aren't interesting.
+You can fine-tune coverage.py's view of your code by directing it to ignore parts that you know aren't interesting.
 See :ref:`source` and :ref:`excluding` for details.

 .. _nose:           http://somethingaboutorange.com/mrl/projects/nose
 .. _cover plug-in:  https://nose.readthedocs.org/en/latest/plugins/cover.html